Suning.com

-Suning.com Co., Ltd. (/ˈsunɪŋ/ SOO-ning), formerly Suning Commerce Group Co., Ltd. is one of the largest non-government retailers in China, headquartered in Nanjing, Jiangsu Province.
+Suning.com Co., Ltd. (/ˈsunɪŋ/ SOO-ning), formerly Suning Commerce Group Co., Ltd., is one of the largest non-government retailers in China, headquartered in Nanjing, Jiangsu.
 Suning has more than 10,000 stores nationwide and its e-commerce platform, Suning.com ranks among top three Chinese B2C companies.
 The operation categories include physical merchandise, such as home appliances, 3C products, books, general merchandise, household commodities, cosmetics and baby care products, content products and service merchandise with the total number of SKU exceeding 3 million.
 It was listed on the Shenzhen Stock Exchange in 2004.
-In 2021, Suning.com ranked at 328th on the Fortune Global 500 list.
+In 2021, Suning.com ranked 328th on the Fortune Global 500 list.

-Suning.com is ranked 9th on the list of the 15 Fastest Growing Ecommerce Companies in 2020 according to a report published by the international finance website "Insider Monkey", and ranked 2nd in "Total Online Retail Sales" in China.
+Suning.com was ranked 9th on the list of the 15 Fastest Growing Ecommerce Companies in 2020 according to a report published by the international finance website "Insider Monkey", and ranked 2nd in "Total Online Retail Sales" in China.

 Business areas

-Suning Commerce Group Co., Ltd. principally operates franchised retail shops of electronics appliances in China.
+Suning Commerce Group Co., Ltd. principally operates franchised retail shops of electronic appliances in China.
 The Company mainly offers colour televisions (TVs), audio and video (AV) players, disc players, refrigerators, washing machines, digital and information technology (IT) products, small household electronics, air conditioners, telecommunications products and other products.
 The company also provides installation and repair services for electronic appliances.
-As of December 31, 2010, the company had 1,311 stores in 231 cities across China.
+As of 31 December 2010, the company had 1,311 stores in 231 cities across China.

-As of June 30, 2020, after the acquisition of the Carrefour supermarket network in China, Suning.Com owned 2,756 stores of various types:
+As of 30 June 2020, after the acquisition of the Carrefour supermarket network in China, Suning.Com owned 2,756 stores of various types: